 In previous articles, I demonstrated by way of many irrefutable examples that the Hebrew Scriptures are saturated with ELS codes which exhibit all the obvious markers of intelligent design.
 As we have seen, the authenticity of these Bible codes is proven by the fact that they occur in topically relevant biblical passages at statistically minuscule probabilities.
 That such codes exist is undeniable.
 In fact, so far as I am concerned, the question is no longer “Are Bible codes real?,” but rather—“Who encoded the Bible?”
-In this article we will answer this question by simply allowing the evidence to speak for itself.
+In this article we will answer this question by examining some Bible codes and allowing the evidence to speak for itself.

 Why the biblical writers and copyists could not have encoded the Bible

 ELS Bible codes are found in all 39 books of the Old Testament in the original Hebrew.
 For anyone even remotely familiar with how the Old Testament came together, it should be fairly obvious that the biblical writers could not have been responsible for these codes.
 The books of the Old Testament were written by approximately 32 different men who were all living at different times over a period of about 1,000 years—all of whom were writing with their own unique set of conscious intentions.
 Whatever these intentions and private motivations were, it is certain that none of these men (with the possible exception of maybe Moses) had even the slightest clue that they were penning Scripture at the time they were writing.
 What is more, they most certainly would not have had the foresight to know that their writings would be preserved and continually recopied by hand centuries after their deaths, and would eventually be gathered together into one volume which would be mass disseminated throughout the entire earth thanks to the inventions of the codex and a revolutionary device called the printing press.